blessinvarkey/blessinvarkey.github.io/theatre/README.md

 ## Additional Reading and Resources
 - "In other worlds" by Gayatri Chakravorty Spivak
-- Performance Theory by Richard Schechner
+- "Performance Theory" by Richard Schechner
+- "The Human Condition" by Hannah Arendt

 ## Evaluations
 - Participants in performance sessions & workshops: 40%
 - AI X Theatre Play: 30%
 - Final reflection paper on personal learning and application: 30%
--